 NAD is how the mitochondria turn food into energy.
 It’s how they make ATP, and how they play that energy-generating game of hot potato (a part of cellular respiration).
 Without NAD, the mitochondria could not generate energy.
 It’s safe to say that without NAD, the mitochondria would stop functioning, and so would we.

 The amount of NAD we produce declines with age, and like ATP, is heavily dependent on our lifestyle and habits.
 Things like working out can naturally increase NAD levels, but a bunch of other things like age, stress, staying in the sun for too long, drinking, or eating too much can all deplete NAD.
 Leaving our mitochondria to fight over a diminishing supply of their most powerful energy-generating resource.

 Scientists at universities around the world are researching the effects varying NAD levels can have on overall human health as we age.
 So far, the results are more than promising.
-Recent human clinical trials show increased NAD does everything from help regulate circadian rhythm and maintain muscle mass, to support heart health in older adults.
-With so many age-related health problems being linked to mitochondrial dysfunction, it only makes sense researchers would want to examine the very molecule that keeps mitochondria functioning in the first place.
+We know NAD levels decline with age, and one hallmark of aging is mitochondrial dysfunction.
+It only makes sense researchers would want to examine the very molecule that helps keep mitochondria healthy in the first place.

 Knowledge Is Power To Your Cells

 It’s okay if the only thing we remember from biology class is the “mitochondria are the powerhouse of the cell,” because they truly are.
 The mitochondria are why we evolved from single-cell organisms to the complex human beings we are today.